 Can we agree that all advice isn’t good advice?
 Sometimes your friends want to tell you how to do something even if they haven’t been through it (*shaking my head*).

-So, instead of boring you with tips that are just theories, here are some marriage and relationship tips from couples have been married for at least 25 years or more.
+So, instead of boring you with tips that are just theories, here are some dating, marriage and relationship tips from couples have been married for at least 25 years or more.

 1. Don’t Go to Bed Angry